Nikhildusa07/TEXT-SUMMARIZATION-TOOL/README.md

 *INTERN ID*: C0DF113

-*DOMAIN*: NATURAL LANGUAGE PROCESSING
+*DOMAIN*: Artificial Intelligence Markup Language

 *DURATION*: 4 WEEKS

-*MENTOR*: NEELA SANTOSH
+*MENTOR*: NEELA SANTOSH KUMAR

-# TEXT-SUMMARIZATION-TOOL
+# DESCRIPTION

 Text Summarizer is a Flask-based NLP application that automatically generates concise summaries from large bodies of text using state-of-the-art **abstractive** and **extractive** techniques.
 It supports raw text, PDF, and DOCX inputs, and features a clean, interactive web interface.
 ---